ikram-3/Chat-bot/README.md

-Here’s a professional description for your GitHub repository that highlights the features and functionality of your project:

----

 ### **Generative AI Chatbot with Streamlit**
 This repository contains a Streamlit-based chatbot powered by Google's Gemini 1.5 model, providing real-time AI-generated responses with a sleek typing effect.
 The project is designed for intuitive interaction, delivering responses dynamically in a visually appealing format.